 How Can One Differentiate Plan Documents and SPDs?

 Maybe you’ve just been contracted by a particular company to assist in implementing healthcare & welfare plans subject to ERISA.
 How do you contrast plan documents and SPDs?
 Well, ERISA expects employee benefit plans to have both SPD and plan documents.
 However, as we shall discuss below, any one of the two can serve dual purposes.

-- Plan Documents – in plan document definition, those subject to ERISA compliance must be “formulated and managed per written instruments” known as plan documents.
+- Plan Documents – in the plan document definition, those subject to ERISA compliance must be “formulated and managed per written instruments” known as plan documents.
 Plan documents are extensive documents that define the rights of participants and their beneficiaries.
 They are also utilized by the specific plan admins as a reliable guide while making decisions.
-They highlight available benefits, eligibility, named fiduciary, funding, amendment clauses, and plan’s responsibility allocation.
+They highlight available benefits, eligibility, named fiduciary, funding, amendment clauses, and the plan’s responsibility allocation.

 - Summary Plan Descriptions – SPDs are other crucial documents required by ERISA for employee benefit plans.
-They are vital in communicating summarized plan information to parties involved.
+They are vital in communicating summarized plan information to the parties involved.
 SPDs may include eligibility requirements, benefits descriptions, and reasons for loss/denial of benefits.
 Other things include ERISA’s participant statement of rights and the process of claiming benefits.
 These documents must be written to be easily understood by all parties involved.

 Why ERISA Compliance is Necessary for Health and Welfare Plans